LTUC/Prep-Install-MongoDB-guide-301/Uninstall-MongoDB.md

 `sudo apt-get purge mongodb-10gen`
 `sudo apt-get autoremove`

-Some of those commands may fail, depending on what packages you actually have installed, but that's okay.
+Some of those commands might fail, depending on what packages you actually have installed, but that's okay.

 This should also remove your config from /etc/mongodb.conf.

 ### Note

-if you did the steps in the [Microsoft’s directions](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-mongodb), you may have created a directory named "data".
+if you did the steps using the [Microsoft’s directions](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-mongodb), you may have created a directory named "data".
 remove this directory for now by:
 `rm -rf data`